The Collaboratory comprises seven cores and their corresponding working groups:

 This core will engage those involved in delivery systems to participate in research, facilitate the design and conduct of research protocols attractive to practitioners, lower administrative barriers, and communicate results to all parties.

 The Regulatory/Ethics Core will develop policies and practices to provide a framework for the conduct of health systems research in an ethical manner and in compliance with federal and state regulations.
 The core will also identify areas of uncertainty and aid the Collaboratory and its network in resolving uncertainty through dialogue or empirical research when needed.

 Biostatistics and Study Design

 This core will create initial guidance and technical documents regarding study design and biostatistical issues; identify new issues and add

 additional content and case studies; and ally with NIH collaborators, UH2

 and UH3 investigators, and academic institutions to gather additional input

 into key methodological issues.

 This core will establish an external stakeholder advisory group as an integral part of the structure of the Collaboratory.
-The advisory group will include IRB Members, patient and consumer representatives, CTSA Consortium investigators, representatives from federal, FDA, and industry representatives, clinicians and professional societies, private and public health insurers/payers, clinical guideline developers, external healthcare systems, and others from among the Collaboratory's Network Organizations.
+The advisory group will include IRB Members, patient and consumer representatives, CTSA Consortium investigators, representatives from government, FDA, and industry, clinicians and professional societies, private and public health insurers/payers, clinical guideline developers, external healthcare systems, and others from among the Collaboratory's network organizations.